-With your installations of WordPress you now have access to additional functionality which enables you to create what is referred to as staging areas.
-After you install you WordPress site, you can now create a staging site.
+With your WordPress installations, you now have access to additional functionality that enables you to create what is referred to as staging areas.
+After you install your WordPress site, you can now create a staging site.
 A staging site will allow you to create an identical copy of your Word Press website.

 Create WordPress Staging Site